Long Island Dog Bite Lawyer

 - Facial injuries: Dogs may attack the victim’s face and cause injury to their nose, cheeks, eyes, and ears, potentially leading to permanent scarring.

-What to Do After You Suffer a Dog Bite in Long Island
+What to Do After You Suffer a Dog Bite on Long Island

-What you do following a dog bite in Long Island affects not only your health but also the state of your injury lawsuit.
+What you do following a dog bite on Long Island affects not only your health but also your injury lawsuit.
 As soon as you’re able, get medical attention.
-A doctor can diagnose your injuries and start your treatment right away.
+A doctor can clean any puncture wounds, diagnose your injuries, and start your treatment right away.